araffin/robotics-rl-srl/README.md

 ## Reinforcement Learning

+Note: All CNN policies normalize input dividing by 255.

 ### OpenAI Baselines

 Several algorithms from [Open AI baselines](https://github.com/openai/baselines) have been integrated along with a random agent: